-Director of First-Year Trek Program: Hamming Office of Intercultural Engagement: Bruner-Tracey Office of Community Engagement: Walker Office of Career Services: Peters
+Director of First-Year Trek Program: Hamming Office of Intercultural Engagement: Bruner-Tracey Office of Community Engagement: Walker

 From their first tentative steps on campus to their confident strides at graduation, Centenary students are guided along their unique academic journey by distinguished faculty dedicated to each student's academic achievement.
 Through rigorous study, critical inquiry, original research, collaboration, writing, speaking, community service, cultural engagement, and career explorations, students at Centenary acquire the knowledge and skills that prepare them for personal and professional success.